Plebidonax deltoides: 2008: Quotas

-During the 2008 season, due to surging demand and decreasing catches, a quota of 600 tonne was introduced to manage the resource and commercial fishing was restricted to the Younghusband Peninsula, from a point 2 km east of the centre of the Murray mouth to Kingston, with recreational fishers banned from catching in these areas.
-However it was found that 11 of the licences, primarily multi-generational local family fishing companies, were allocated only 1% of the quota each, which would fail to cover their overheads, while 10 licences supplying European markets were allocated up to 15% of the quota each.
+During the 2008 season, owing to surging demand and decreasing catches, a quota of 600 tonne was introduced to manage the resource; commercial fishing was restricted to the Younghusband Peninsula, from a point 2 km east of the centre of the Murray mouth to Kingston, with recreational fishers banned from catching in these areas.
+It was subsequently found that 11 of the licences — primarily multi-generational local family fishing companies — were allocated only 1% of the quota each, which would fail to cover their overheads, while 10 licences supplying European markets were allocated up to 15% of the quota each.
 Two groups lobbied Parliament to protect the respective interests: Goolwa Cockle Working Group representing the 10 large quota holders, and the Southern Fisherman's Association representing the small quotas.
 The South Australian Legislative Council overturned the quotas on 23 June 2008 on the basis of unfairness.

 2009 season

 The November 2008 to May 2009 season was closed after the fishery dramatically collapsed, with more than 95% of the catch consisting of undersize juveniles.
 A Parliamentary enquiry is investigating Department of Primary Industries and Resources (PIRSA) for its failure to manage the fishery.
-An independent organisation, The Goolwa Pipi Harvesters Association was inaugurated in October 2009 and tasked with ensuring the sustainable development of the P. deltoides retail and export industry.
+An independent organisation, The Goolwa Pipi Harvesters Association — inaugurated in October 2009 — was tasked with ensuring the sustainable development of the P. deltoides retail and export industry.
 The initial quota for future seasons was set at 600 tonnes annually, less than 2% of the 2008 quota.